-In the worlds of architecture and design a model is a threedimensional scale model of a building or other intended structure or design object.
+In the worlds of architecture and design a model is a three-dimensional scale model of a building or other intended structure or design object.
 Here the model is intended to show the client what the building will look like.

-We also have mathematical models, sets of equations that
+We also have mathematical models, sets of equations that define the interaction of elements of some phenomenon of interest to us; the picture here shows an extract from a Wikipedia article describing a model of one contribution to a more general model of the earth's climate.

-define the interaction of elements of some phenomenon of interest to us; the picture here shows an extract from a Wikipedia article describing a model of one contribution to a more general model of the earth's climate.
-Fig. 3.2 Mathematical model of the radiative equilibrium of the earth.
-(Wikipedia, Climate model) The construction of mathematical models, however, means that we need measures.
-It is quite easy to construct a pseudo-mathematical model of information behaviour; for example $P_s = N(S) + R + Se/100$ where, $P_s =$ probability of information seeking; N(S) = perceived need multiplied by intensity of experienced stress; R = Resource availability; and Se = self-efficacy level.
+The construction of mathematical models, however, means that we need measures.
+It is quite easy to construct a pseudomathematical model of information behaviour; for example where, P_s = probability of information seeking; N(S) = perceived need multiplied by intensity of experienced stress; R = Resource availability; and Se = self-efficacy level.
 That is, the probability of a person engaging in information seeking behaviour is determined by the level of their perceived need for information, the level of stress created by not having that information and the availability of resources, coupled with the individual's belief in their ability to perform the information seeking activity successfully.
 All quite plausible, but we have no measures for any of the variables.
 When you see what appear to be mathematical formulations of behaviour the question you need to ask is simply: "How are these variables measured?"
+Pseudo-mathematical models have their uses, however, in suggesting hypotheses to be tested, as in the case of this example.